-As the pandemic ramped up in the spring of 2020, BCcampus conceived, created, and published an online repository for students, staff, and faculty throughout the province, offering support and resources to help with mental health concerns, financial relief, safety, personal rights, and the pivot to online learning and teaching.
+As the pandemic ramped up in the spring of 2020, BCcampus launched an online repository for students, staff, and faculty throughout the province, offering support and resources to help with mental health concerns, financial relief, safety, personal rights, and the pivot to online learning and teaching.

 Post by the BCcampus editorial team

 Much like most institutions and organizations in the early days of COVID-19, we had no idea how long the pandemic would last and how we should prepare for the future.
 The reports from media and political voices were often contradictory, ranging from “It’s going to disappear.
 One day, it’s like a miracle, it will disappear,” according to a former U.S. president, to “calculations based on the CDC’s scenarios suggested, 2.4 million to 21 million people in the United States could require hospitalization, potentially crushing the nation’s medical system,” via the New York Times.
 Nobody knew what the days, weeks, and months would bring, so when the Ministry of Advanced Education and Skills Training asked us to create a resource to help the students, staff, and faculty in B.C., we recognized the opportunity and quickly assembled a website to cover many relevant topics.

 Rich with Resources